higlass/higlass/docs/higlass_server.rst

     curl --user ${username}:${password} --request DELETE http://localhost:8000/api/v1/tilesets/${uuid}/

-To modify a tileset name, specify the tileset `uuid` in the URL, use the `PUT` method with authentication credentials, and specify the new name in the JSON object passed to the request:
+To modify a tileset's name, specify the tileset `uuid` in the URL, use the `PUT` method with authentication credentials, and specify the new name in the JSON object passed to the request:

 .. code-block:: bash